SysKitTeam/docs-point/releases/cloud/point-2023-10-03-release-note.md

 ## Features
 * **New Storage Metrics report is available!**
-  * The Storage Metrics report shows your storage usage over time across your workspaces to help you:
+  * The Storage Metrics report shows your storage usage over time in your tenant to help you:
     * Identify potentially unusual spikes
     * Manage and optimize content usage
     * Declutter your environment